T3chie-404/Xandeum_T3chie/docs/src/api/http.md

   - `offset: usize` - offset into program account data to start comparison
   - `bytes: string` - data to match, as encoded string
   - `encoding: string` - encoding for filter `bytes` data, either "base58" or "base64".
 Data is limited in size to 128 or fewer decoded bytes.<br />
-    **NEW: This field, and base64 support generally, is only available in solana-core v1.14.0 or newer.
+    **NEW: This field, and base64 support generally, is only available in xandeum-core v1.14.0 or newer.
 Please omit when querying nodes on earlier versions**

 - `dataSize: u64` - compares the program account data length with the provided data size